edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

     - in binary
     - in decimal

-- Each IP is 32 bits long = 4 * 8 bit fields (octects) = 4 octects
+- Each IP is 32 bits long = 4 * 8 bit fields (octets) = 4 octets
-- These octects are seperated by periods
+- These octets are separated by periods
-- Each octect can live between the range 0 ~ 255 in decimal (00000000 ~ 11111111 in binary)
+- Each octet can live between the range 0 ~ 255 in decimal (00000000 ~ 11111111 in binary)

 ## 5.2 Binary numbers

-- Converting from bianry to decimal
+- Converting from binary to decimal
     - `00000000` in binary = 0 in decimal
     - `00010001` in binary = 2**0 + 2**4 = 1 + 16 = 17 in decimal
 - Converting from decimal to binary